ConYel/my_site_two/README.md

 The snake which cannot cast its skin has to die.
 As well the minds which are prevented from changing their opinions; they cease to be mind.
 ― Friedrich Nietzsche

+You have your way.
+I have my way.
+As for the right way, the correct way, and the only way, it does not exist.
+― Friedrich Nietzsche